The World First Known Architect??

 Devoted for more than 2,000 years after his death

-The name of Imhotep was so honoured that it was inscribed on temples after his lifetime, some rare for non-Shahi characters.
+The name of Imhotep was so honoured that it was inscribed on temples after his lifetime, which some rare for non-Shahi characters.

 Deified as a God